sbweins/sbweins/README.md

 ![Welcome](https://i1.wp.com/educatorthemes.com/wp-content/uploads/2019/06/welcome-banner-confetti-dots.jpg?fit=2880%2C864&ssl=1)

 Hi!
 I am currently in the Pursuit developer fellowship program.
 You can see some of my projects here!
+Outside of building javascript codes and building javascript text based adventure games, some of my hobbies include: hiking, cooking, baking, exercising, yoga, and meditation.

 <!--
 **sbweins/sbweins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.